jameslovallo/ardi/README.md

 ## Usage

-Import Ardi, then pass it an object with any or all of the following keys.
-You can also add any other functions or values to your object and access them by their key name using `this`.
+After you've imported Ardi, pass it an object with any or all of the following keys.
+You can assign custom functions or data to any other key in your object and access it using this.key_name.
+Ardi has three reserved keys, this.DOM, this.refs, and this.render(), which will be explained in greater detail in the this section below.

 | Key              | Type     |
 | ---------------- | -------- |